docksal/docksal/docs/content/fin/fin-help.md

 View output from containers

 Options:
-  -f, --follow          Follow log output.
+      --dry-run         Execute command in dry run mode -f, --follow          Follow log output
-      --no-color        Produce monochrome output.
+      --index int       index of the container if service has multiple replicas --no-color        Produce monochrome output
-      --no-log-prefix   Don't print prefix in logs.
+      --no-log-prefix   Don't print prefix in logs
       --since string    Show logs since timestamp (e.g. 2013-01-02T13:23:37Z) or relative (e.g. 42m for 42 minutes)
-      --tail string     Number of lines to show from the end of the logs for each container. (default "all") -t, --timestamps      Show timestamps.
+  -n, --tail string     Number of lines to show from the end of the logs for each container (default "all") -t, --timestamps      Show timestamps
       --until string    Show logs before a timestamp (e.g. 2013-01-02T13:23:37Z) or relative (e.g. 42m for 42 minutes)

 Examples: